zoffixznet/perl6.party/post/Anguish--Invisible-Programming-Language-and-Invisible-Data-Theft.md

     [   [‌] U+200C ZERO WIDTH NON-JOINER [Cf]
     ]   [‍] U+200D ZERO WIDTH JOINER [Cf]

-These are—by far—not the only insible Unicode characters and my choice was more or less arbitrary.
+These are—by far—not the only invisible Unicode characters and my choice was more or less arbitrary.
 However, most of the ones I chose can actually be abused into Perl 6 terms and operators, which I'll show in Part II.